 Executive Medical Director

 About: Dr. Smith is the executive medical director at Regence BlueShield.
-Dr. Smith previously served as the medical director for Group Health's hospice, palliative care and nursing home programs for five years.
-He is involved in medical organizations representing geriatrics, end-of-life care, medical ethics and health policy.
-He is vice-chair of the steering committee of the Washington End-of-Life Coalition, and serves as the Washington state representative to the National POLST Paradigm Task Force.
+In his practice career Dr. Smith provided primary care and specialty geriatrics for 20 years, then served as medical director for Group Health's hospice, palliative care and nursing home programs for five years.
+He is active in a variety of regional and national organizations representing geriatrics, end-of-life care, medical ethics, and health policy.
+He is the chair of the steering committee of the Washington End-of-Life Coalition, co-chair of the Washington POLST Task Force, and serves as the Washington state representative to the National POLST Task Force.

 Hope Wechkin, MD